University of Scranton ROI Analysis

 ROI Analysis

-The University of Scranton has a high acceptance rate of 84.4% and a strong graduation rate of 80.4%.
+The University of Scranton has an 84.4% acceptance rate and an 80.4% graduation rate.
 The annual tuition cost is $52,309.
-One year after graduation, alumni earn a median salary of $54,132.
-Five years after graduation, the median salary increases to $62,921, and after ten years, it reaches $74,652.
+One year after graduation, the median earnings are $54,132.
+Five years after graduation, the median earnings increase to $62,921, and ten years after graduation, the median earnings are $74,652.

 Generated from College Scorecard & IPEDS data